-4.1.2.
-JPEG Lossless Coding Mode.
+2) JPEG Lossless Coding Mode:

 Lossless compression of images or video is an important aspect of the JPEG coding standard to ensure exact recovery of every source image pixel.
-JPEG has chosen a simple predictive method, as already outlined in Section 3, to achieve lossless coding of images.
+JPEG has chosen a simple predictive method, as already outlined in Section III, to achieve lossless coding of images.
 This method is wholly independent of the DCT method described above.
 The main processing steps for lossless encoding of images consist of prediction and entropy coding, combined with a run-length coding method.
-Each input source image line is scanned from left to right and a predictor according to Figure 3 (A) combines the values of up to three neighboring pixels (A, B and C).
+Each input source image line is scanned from left to right and a predictor according to Fig. 3(a) combines the values of up to three neighboring pixels (A, B, and C).
 One of seven possible predictors listed in Table 1 can be selected to adapt the prediction to the statistics of the actual images.
 The prediction error is then entropy coded.
 Although the method employed with the lossless JPEG coders is rather simple to implement, typically a compression ratio of around 2:1 can be achieved for color images with moderately complex scenes.

+3) JPEG Extended Modes:

-4.1.3.
-JPEG Extended Modes.
-The DCT-based "baseline" method for lossy coding and the simple predictive method to achieve lossless compression are the two most widely used JPEG algorithms for coding of still images and video.
-However, JPEG has standardized a large variety of tools comprising a "tool-box" to suit the different needs of diverse applications.
-Of the many different techniques standardized two layered coding schemes are worth mentioning: Progressive DCT-based method.
-This method provides the possibility to progressively build up image quality at the receiver.
+The DCT based "baseline" method for lossy coding and the simple predictive method to achieve lossless compression are the two most widely used JPEG algorithms for coding of still images and video.
+However, JPEG has standardized a large variety of tools comprising a "toolbox" to suit the different needs of diverse applications.
+Upon the many different techniques standardized two layered coding schemes are worth mentioning:

+Progressive DCT-Based Method: This method provides the possibility to progressively built up image quality at the receiver.
 This technique is suitable for, e.g., transmission of images over low bit rate channels, where the receiver can obtain lower quality images quickly by decoding only parts of the total bit stream.
 The method is similar to the baseline method but makes use of the interpolation property of the DCT.
 For each DCT block the quantized DCT coefficient values are partially encoded in multiple scans.
 Only low frequency DCT coefficients are decoded for each block to reconstruct the images at reduced quality.

-Hierarchical method.
-This layered coding technique enables the user to decode images at reduced spatial resolution by extracting and decoding only parts of the bit stream.
-The method is useful if the receiver is either not interested in or not capable of displaying the images at original spatial resolution.
+Hierarchical Method: This layered coding technique enables the user to decode images at reduced spatial resolution by extracting and decoding only parts of the bit stream.
+The method is useful if the receiver is either not interested or not capable to display the images at original spatial resolution.
 Possible applications are the decoding of very high resolution images for display on smaller resolution terminals.
-The method is based on 'pyramidal' encoding of images in which each encoding stage has a source image of different spatial resolution encoded into a layer [43].
-At the lowest resolution layer low spatial resolution versions of the original images are encoded.
+The method is based on "pyramidal" encoding of images in which each encoding stage has a source image of different spatial resolution encoded into a layer [43].
+At the lowest resolution layer a low spatial resolution versions of the original images is encoded.
 The higher resolution layers encode refinement information.